dodo721/ABCDi/README.md

 # ABCDi
 The Address Based Crypto Daemon Interaction module for NodeJS provides interaction with crypto daemon CLIs while treating crypto addresses as separate accounts, and provides functionalities for miner fees and company fees.
+It is currently only Linux compatible.

 Note: the config file is currently set as an example for Garlicoin, but it can be used with any crypto using Bitcoin commands.